Composite Reward Design in PPO-Driven Adaptive Filtering: Problem Formulation

 \section{Problem Formulation}

-Let $x(t)$ denote the clean signal and $n(t)$ be a stochastic, possibly nonstationary noise process.
+Let $x(t)$ denote the clean signal and $n(t)$ a stochastic, possibly nonstationary noise process.
 The observed signal is

 and the goal is to produce an estimate $\hat{x}(t)$ that minimizes distortion over time.
-We frame adaptive filtering as a Markov Decision Process (MDP) defined as follows: \begin{itemize} \item \textbf{State}: A feature representation of the recent signal (e.g., a window of past samples and/or current estimation error) and the filter's internal state. \item \textbf{Action}: An adjustment to the filter parameters at each time step (for example, updating a step-size $\mu$ or directly modifying filter coefficients). \item \textbf{Reward}: A composite objective signal that reflects filtering performance, balancing immediate error reduction and output smoothness (described in Section~V). \end{itemize} The agent (adaptive filter) interacts with a dynamic environment where the noise statistics can change, and learns a policy $\pi$ for selecting actions (filter updates) based on states, in order to maximize long-term performance.
+We frame adaptive filtering as a Markov decision process (MDP): \begin{itemize} \item \textbf{State}: a feature representation of the recent noisy signal together with the current baseline-filter output. \item \textbf{Action}: a continuous update applied to the adaptive filter parameters. \item \textbf{Reward}: a composite performance signal balancing reconstruction quality and temporal stability. \end{itemize} The agent learns a policy $\pi$ that maximizes long-term filtering performance under changing noise statistics.